 - For a large set of indicators, database-based research has been conducted.
-As mentioned earlier, credible sources such as IEA, IRENA, World Bank, IMF, and other relevant databases have been used. - Country-focused research has been carried out to address data gaps for few countries and to develop deeper insights into each member country.
+IEA, IRENA, World Bank, IMF, and other relevant databases have been used. - Country-focused research has been carried out to address data gaps for a small set of countries and to develop insights on Member countries.